 Seven Days to Noon makes use of the ‘protocol noir’ pattern of docu realism.
 The narrative has the requisite suspense sequences of nervous policemen watching clocks, and the Prime Minister holding special sessions to deal with the crisis.
 Ordinary civilians as well as experts are dispatched to address a problem so pressing that all other considerations civil and personal pale into insignificance.
 Is this the first movie to use the suspense technique of superimposing Days of the Week on dawn shots to count down the days to doomsday?

 It at first seems wildly unlikely that Seven Days to Noon could exist — it was obviously produced and released with plenty of government cooperation, at a time when the U.S. and the U.K. were downplaying the nuclear threat in the media.
 But when the evacuation begins, the pro-status quo message becomes clear.
-This isn’t a hysterical anti-Nuke message movie, but a demonstration once again that LONDON CAN TAKE IT.
-The public response isn’t panic or chaos — the cornerstone of Susan Sontag’s famous ‘Imagination of Disaster’ theory of filmed Sci-fi — but instead an orderly process that safely empties the city in just a couple of days.
-This ‘civilized, sane’ image of Civil Defense would hold until Peter Watkins came along fifteen years later with The War Game, to break the news that England had no defense and no recovery plan in the event of a nuclear attack.
-Even as it proposes a new kind of nuclear terrorism, Seven Days assures us that England’s clear headed, all-wise authorities have a good chance of dealing with it.
+This isn’t a hysterical anti-Nuke message movie but a demonstration once again that LONDON CAN TAKE IT.
+The public response isn’t panic or chaos, the cornerstone of Susan Sontag’s famous ‘Imagination of Disaster’ theory of filmed Sci-fi.
+An orderly process instead safely empties the city in just a couple of days.
+This civilized & sane image of Civil Defense would hold until Peter Watkins’ The War Game came along fifteen years later to break the news that England had no defense and no recovery plan in the event of a nuclear attack.
+Even as it proposes a new kind of nuclear terrorism Seven Days assures us that England’s clear headed, all-wise authorities have a good chance of dealing with it.

 The picture doesn’t go cheap with its scenes of evacuations — we get impressive, well written and directed looks at neighborhoods emptying out, with flotillas of busses and trains heading for the sticks.
-When the city is empty, we see what might be the first appearance of a key icon of apocalyptic Sci-fi: impressive images of an empty city, a civilization become a tomb — the eerie ghost city effect that chills our spines in everything from the dime-store epic Target Earth! to the lavish On the Beach.
+When they’re gone we see what might be the first appearance of a key icon of apocalyptic Sci-fi: impressive images of an empty city, a civilization become a tomb — the eerie effect that chills our spines in everything from the dime-store epic Target Earth! to the lavish On the Beach.

 Although it uses sensitivity and finesse, Seven Days casts its political lot with the conservative Sci-fi mainstream:

-The real problem isn’t the nukes or official incompetence, but a rogue, lone wolf scientist who becomes religiously obsessed with guilt for helping to invent a weapon that is now proliferating and may soon get out of control.
-Willingdon thinks that nuclear blackmail will persuade 10 Downing Street to dismantle its atomic arsenal, but that option is never for a moment taken seriously.
+The real problem isn’t the nukes or official incompetence, but a rogue, lone wolf scientist who becomes religiously obsessed with guilt for helping to invent the bomb.
+Willingdon thinks that nuclear blackmail will persuade 10 Downing Street to dismantle its atomic arsenal, an option never for a moment taken seriously.
 After all, it would be madness to comply — England’s nukes are its vital defense.
 Everybody agrees that Willingdon means well, but what do such things matter?
 He’s a menace that must be neutralized.

 This of course falls in with the official smear of science that started with the discrediting of Oppenheimer, et al..
-When atom scientists dissented, they were marginalized as untrustworthy, subversive.
-Movies of the 1950s would invent a number of Willingdon-like characters, guilty scientists that are blamed (or blame themselves) for building bombs.
-For the official viewpoint, I can recommend a once-classified 1952 film called Operation Hurricane, which is presented as an extra on the BFI Blu-ray of The Day the Earth Caught Fire.
-It’s about preparations for a Brit atom test in Western Australia, and its narration applauds the fact that possessing nukes will give the U.K. a say in the competition for global power.
+Dissenting atom scientists were marginalized as untrustworthy, subversive.
+Movies of the 1950s would invent a numerous Willingdons, guilty scientists that sometimes blame themselves for building bombs.
+For the official viewpoint I can recommend a once-classified 1952 film called Operation Hurricane, which is presented as an extra on the BFI Blu-ray of The Day the Earth Caught Fire.
+It’s about preparations for a Brit atom test in Western Australia.
+Its narration applauds the fact that possessing nukes will give the U.K. a say in the competition for global power.

 ↑ Seven Days to Noon is a pleasure to watch.
-After seeing the suave, unflappable André Morell overcome all odds in horror and sci-fi favorites, it’s a treat to find him looking so young (and without a mustache) as everyone’s notion of the perfect Scotland Yard operative.
+After seeing the unflappable André Morell overcome all odds in horror and sci-fi favorites, it’s a treat to find him looking so young — and without a mustache — as everyone’s notion of the perfect Scotland Yard operative.
 Inspector Folland NEVER becomes overly emotional; his dogged investigation treats everyone involved with respect and consideration.
 Folland knows when to press and when to sit and wait.
-The other supporting players are more than adequate, even if most are plucky good folks or slightly stoical stiff-upper-lip types.
+The other supporting players are more than adequate, even if most are plucky good folks or slightly stoic stiff-upper-lip types.
 The final reckoning is particularly well done.
 We end up wanting to cheer Folland/Morell — he’s the most civilized, self-effacing hero in ’50s Sci-fi.

-→ Actor Barry Jones has a real soulful streak, and when his Willingdon quotes the Bible to justify his actions, he’s sympathetic, not bonkers.
+→ Actor Barry Jones has a real soulful streak.
+When his Willingdon quotes the Bible to justify his actions he’s sympathetic, not bonkers.
 One shot shows him posing behind the bones of a prehistoric animal, associating him with extinction, I suppose.
 If Willingdon’s one-man crusade succeeds, what’s left of London will be uninhabitable.

 I’m surprised that nobody questioned the idea that an atom bomb could be small enough to tote around in a hand satchel — even the ‘small but dirty bomb’ in Goldfinger rolled around in a bulky cart.
 But there must be hot radioactive material in that satchel, right?
 How could Willingdon be shielded from its radiations?
 Wouldn’t the satchel be suspiciously heavy?

 The show leaves us knowing that we’ve seen a real milestone picture — the dawn of filmic attempts to deal with the nuclear threat.
 I can think of only one earlier movie that addresses somewhat similar techno-terrorism content.
 Curiously, it was co-written by another future James Bond scribe, Jack Whittingham.
-The minor film Counterblast (1948) stars Mervyn Johns as an escaped Nazi, who impersonates an Australian scientist so as to infiltrate a biological weapons lab.
-His plan is to steal both an unstoppable plague and its vaccine-antidote so that immunized Nazis will be spared while the rest of humanity succumbs.
-The ‘destroy the world’ theme is paramount.
+The minor film Counterblast (1948) stars Mervyn Johns as an escaped Nazi who impersonates an Australian scientist so as to infiltrate a biological weapons lab.
+He’s already concocted an unstoppable ‘Cardiac Plague’ and is perfecting its vaccine-antidote so that immunized Nazis will be spared while the rest of humanity succumbs.
+The mass murder theme is paramount.
 Strangely, it looks as if Alistair MacLean leaned on Counterblast for his novel The Satan Bug; the United Artists film adaptation follows the earlier movie even more closely.

 The KL Studio Classics Blu-ray of Seven Days to Noon is a pristine encoding of this beautifully filmed B&W thriller — by ace cameraman Gilbert Tayor, no less.
 It’s apparently a fringe benefit of Kino’s relationship with rights holder StudioCanal.
 Both picture and audio are flawless.
-The British production probably played on American TV from time to time, but effectively disappeared sometime in the 1970s.
-As it wasn’t written up in most Sci-fi books, I didn’t come across it until the 1980s.
-It definitely fills a gap in the evolution of political science fiction filmmaking.
+The British production probably played on American TV from time to time but effectively disappeared sometime in the 1970s.
+As it wasn’t written up in most Sci-fi books I didn’t come across it until the 1980s.
+It definitely fills a gap in the evolution of political science fiction.
 This time around I was able to pay attention to John Addison’s exciting, moody music score — it’s very good.

-Frankly, the nuclear extortion efforts of things like Thunderball seem pretty pathetic in comparison — trivializing a serious issue into just another thriller gimmick, for escapist fun.
-The surprise is that terrorists haven’t yet used nuclear weapons.
+Frankly, the nuclear extortion scheme of Thunderball seems pretty pathetic in comparison — trivializing a serious issue into just another thriller gimmick for escapist fun.
+The happy surprise is that real terrorists haven’t yet used nuclear weapons.